Detroit Lions on 'Hard Knocks': Aidan Hutchinson's Michael Jackson moves shine in Episode 1

 "Don't be too nice to him now," Chris joked.

-'THE PIVOT': Lions QB Jared Goff isn't worried about being 'Mr. Perfect.'
-Here are his goals for 2022

-Or earlier in the episode, when Hutchinson is sitting around a table with his siblings at what appears to be his parents' house in Plymouth.
+Or earlier in the episode, when Hutchinson is sitting around a table with his siblings at what appears to be his parents' house in Plymouth, Michigan.

 "If he doesn't get drafted by the Lions I will be sobbing on camera," said his mother, Melissa.
 "Everyone will think I'm so happy he went somewhere else, but no, it would be because I'm so depressed he's not home."